 74. As regards the location of the nuclear power plant, a plant that is located close to an international border or a transboundary watercourse is more likely to have a transboundary impact than one located elsewhere.
 As discussed in chapter IV, section B.1 above, the assessment of impacts must consider the state-of-the-environment, including the environment of areas under the jurisdiction of another Party.
 Changes in the environment of these areas that have occurred since the activity began may affect the transboundary nature of the impacts.

-75. [It is noteworthy that safety measures and related improvements aim to limit the probability of occurrence and the effects of accidents.
-Indeed, certain impacts of nuclear power plants on the environment may have decreased over the years due to modifications or changes made within the limits of the existing licence, thus, safety improvement that is endorsed by the competent authority cannot, by itself, have a significant adverse transboundary impact.]
+75. As a general rule safety measures and related improvements endorsed by the competent authority aim to limit the probability of occurrence and the effects of accidents.
+Hence, certain impacts of nuclear power plants on the environment may have decreased over the years due to the said changes made within the limits of the existing licence and therefore should not, by themselves, be regarded as significant adverse transboundary impacts.

 C. Notification